crhomere/LibraShare/README.md

 ### 4. External API Usage

-#### <div align="center"> Google Maps API
+#### <div align="center"> Google Maps Platform

-The Google Maps API is leveraged to identify the nearest physical book to the requesting user.
-This API helps us pinpoint the current location of the users and the books, making it easier to facilitate the transfer of physical books between users.
-You can find more about this API at the [Google Maps Platform](https://mapsplatform.google.com/).
+The Google Maps Platform is leveraged to identify the nearest physical book to the requesting user and display their location on a map.
+This Platform helps us pinpoint the current location of the users and the books, making it easier to facilitate the transfer of physical books between users.
+You can find more about this at the [Google Maps Platform](https://mapsplatform.google.com/).

 #### <div align="center"> Open Library API